 The majority of reported farmers learned of the existence of this technique.

-15 farmers have learned about the full process described in this project and at least 8 are planning on implementing it on their farms in 2019.
+15 farmers, including myself, have learned about the full process described in this project.

 I have worked on refining the technique and plan on full-implementation on my farm.

-I’ve added littleneck clams to my crop rotation and began buying larger numbers of seed for growout outside of research projects.
+I’ve added littleneck clams to my crop rotation and began buying larger numbers of seed for growout outside of research projects and at least 7-8 others are planning on implementing it on their farms in 2019.

 Even before my first harvest, having littleneck clams on my farm strengthened relationships with buyers and generated excitement about my farm.
 With oyster prices falling with a glut of new farms, having a secondary crop feels somewhat like an insurance policy.